(Also Called 'Diabetes, Gestational', 'Pregnancy Diabetes')

 How is gestational diabetes diagnosed?

-If your test results are not normal, you will have a similar type of diabetes test that requires you to fast (not eat anything) before the test.
-If this second test yields abnormal results, you have gestational diabetes.
+If your test results are not normal, you will have a similar type of diabetes test in which you have to fast (not eat anything) before the test.
+If this second test shows abnormal results, you have gestational diabetes.

 How is gestational diabetes managed?